ohidurbappy/todo-wallpaper/readme.md

 ```

-- Download Nuget python package and keep in under `py` directory in
+- Download Nuget python package and keep it under `py` directory in
 the same location and install required packages

 ```bash